BaseKit Onboarding

 We found that most of our users utilize the same 20 business categories.
 We should prioritize these categories and make it extremely easy for users to select them quickly.

 We brainstormed the possible user experience for the new onboarding flow using quick, low-fidelity drawings.
-We created multiple versions of the user flow, discussed them, and decided to run another usability test on the prototypes.
+We created 3 prototype versions, discussed them, and decided to run another usability test on the prototypes.

 We conducted usability tests on the new concept flows with six users, testing two users for each flow.
 We chose this approach to prevent any user from applying knowledge gained from their experience with the first flow to their test of the second flow.